ziap/dotfiles/readme.md

 # Zap's dotfiles

-Just some configuration I made to learn more about Linux and desktop operating system in general, optimizing my workflow, and making something that looks good.
+Just some configuration I made to learn more about Linux and desktop operating system in general, optimizing my workflow and making something that looks good.

 ![](screenshots/Screenshot0.png)
 ![](screenshots/Screenshot1.png)